 Sir William...had worked very hard.
 He had won his position by sheer ability (by being the son of a shopkeeper); loved his profession; made a fine figurehead at ceremonies and spoke well all of which had by the time he was knighted given him a heavy look...He could see the first moment they came into the room (the Warren Smiths they were called); he was certain directly he saw the man; it was a case of extreme gravity.
-It was a case of complete breakdown - complete physical and nervous breakdown, with every symptom in an advanced stage, he ascertained in two or three minutes (writing answers to questions, murmured discreetly, on a pink card).
+It was a case of complete breakdown-- complete physical and nervous breakdown, with every symptom in an advanced stage, he ascertained in two or three minutes (writing answers to questions, murmured discreetly, on a pink card).
 How long had Dr. Holmes been attending him?
 Six weeks.
 Prescribed a little bromide?
 Said there was nothing the matter?
 Ah yes (those general practitioners! thought Sir William).
 It took half his time to undo their blunders.
 Some were irreparable.

 In this extract, Woolf has drawn the reader's attention to Bradshaw's social background that affected his value system.
 The son of a shopkeeper coming to the medical trade and aiming to rise high in the general esteem is his chosen course.
+The three traits mentioned by the author - sympathy, tact, and understanding of the human soul - define Bradshaw aptly.
 These have been acquired by him with hard work and application.
-For him, the knowledge of medicine has crystallised into a valuable acquisition called expertise.
+For him, the knowledge of medicine has crystallized into a valuable acquisition called expertise.
 His language too is affected by his social standing in the profession.
 It makes him view Septimus and Lucrezia as a social category, 'The Warren Smiths they were called'.
 The intention of the author is to expose the hollowness of the medical profession and its practitioners who should be responsible for the wellbeing of the masses.

-5.16.4.3 The Life and 'the Death of the Soul'
+3.13.4.3.
+The Life and 'the Death of the Soul'